mindis/snowplow.github.com/_posts/2013-10-21-scripting-hadoop-part-1-adventures-with-scala-rhino-and-javascript.md

 ---
 layout: blog-post
 shortenedlink: Scripting Hadoop part one
-title: Scripting Hadoop part one - Adventures with Scala, Rhino and JavaScript
+title: Scripting Hadoop, Part One - Adventures with Scala, Rhino and JavaScript
 tags: snowplow hadoop scala rhino scriptengine javascript js
 author: Alex
 category: Research
 ---

-As we have got to know the many different users of Snowplow, we have become aware of the highly customized, proprietary or domain-specific event processing requirements that many companies have.
-To date, we have leant on three main solutions to help Snowplow users meet these requirements:
+As we have got to know the Snowplow community better, we have become more aware of the highly bespoke, proprietary or domain-specific event processing requirements that many companies have.
+To date, we have relied on three main techniques to help Snowplow users meet these requirements:

 1. Adding additional configuration options into the core Enrichment process (e.g. IP address anonymization, coming in 0.8.11)
 2. Working with users on bespoke re-writes of the Snowplow Enrichment process (mostly forks of the Scalding ETL job)